HackSoftware/Loki/setup-loki/README.md

 # These are the steps to setup loki on you own machine
+### NOTE: Installs the base project.
+Does not include redis nor celery
 ### NOTE: Tested on **Ubuntu 16.04**, should work on **14.04** as well

 ## REQUIREMENTS: